Kansas woman accused of attempting to sell meth - NewsBreak

 Police say the chase started in Pratt County and ended in Barber County.

-JEFFERSON COUNTY (KSNT) – Nine individuals were sent to local hospitals following a head-on collision in Jefferson County Monday just after 5:30 p.m.
-A 19-year-old Atchison man was driving a 2005 Toyota Highlander westbound on Highway 24, according to the Kansas Highway Patrol.
-The crash logs indicate the man attempted to make a left turn […]
+JEFFERSON COUNTY, Kan.
+(KSNT) – Nine people were sent to local hospitals following a head-on collision in Jefferson County Monday just after 5:30 p.m.
+A 19-year-old Atchison man was driving a 2005 Toyota Highlander westbound on U.S. Highway 24, according to the Kansas Highway Patrol.
+The crash logs indicate the man attempted to make a […]

 Followers